Stay Up To Date On All News and Changes to Contractor License LAW In Your State!

 I have seen some situations where applicants got their test date sooner and some where they got their test date much later.

 The most common reasons your application would get held up are:

 The Current CSLB fees are:

 Having a criminal record in no way stops you from getting a C-35 License.
-I have personally helped guys with all types of criminal records obtain multiple licenses.
+Thousands of contractors get licensed each year in California despite having a criminal record.

 The key is to be honest on the application, even if the felony or misdemeanor happened years ago and even if it was expunged.